 Department of Social Services

 Lifespan oversees development of E-MDTs in Upstate NY.
 The New York City Elder Abuse Center oversees E-MDT development in New York City.

 Counties with E-MDTs (either functioning or in development)

-E-MDTs in New York are the result of an Elder Abuse Prevention Interventions Initiative between 2012-2016 which was funded through a federal grant awarded to New York State Office of the Aging by the Administration for Community Living.
-Current funding is provided by the New York State Legislature to the NYS Office for the Aging.
+E-MDTs in New York originated as the result of an Elder Abuse Prevention Interventions Initiative between 2012-2016 which was funded through a federal grant awarded to New York State Office for the Aging by the Administration for Community Living.